global-liquid-mob/global-liquid-mob.github.io/README.md

 **Open questions**
 There are many questions about the details: That is what the experiment is designed to surface.
-There are also some absolutes:
+There are also some _absolutes_:
 * at any given time a _“mob"_ consists of _at least_ four people, and not more than 7 (with the exception of a mob behaving like normal people and breaking for a meal),
 * actively working together on the _same thing_,
 * on _one computer at a time_, as the driver rotates.